1970 Illinois elections: Ballot measures (December 15)

 A December 15 special election was held in which the proposed 1970 Constitution of Illinois itself was up for election, as were several constitutional convention referral items.
 The constitutional convention referral items would only take effect if the new constitution itself was approved.

-The constitution and all amendments to amend it were required to be approved by at least half of all those casting ballots in the election.
+The constitution (authored at the Sixth Illinois Constitutional Convention) and all amendments to amend it were required to be approved by at least half of all those casting ballots in the election.

 2,017,717 people cast ballots.

 Constitution Ratification Question

 Illinois voters voted on whether or not the state would adopt the Illinois Constitution of 1970.